Each year, thousands of babies in the U.S. die while sleeping, often due to sudden infant death syndrome, suffocation or strangulation.

 SIDS is preventable with safe sleep habits.
 Follow these guidelines to reduce the risk of sleep-related infant death:

 Back to sleep: In 1992 the American Academy of Pediatrics (AAP) launched its “Back to Sleep” campaign.
-Since then, the incidence of SIDS has increased by about 50%.
+Since then, the incidence of SIDS has decreased by about 50%.
 Infants should always be put on their backs to sleep.
 This includes nap time and at bed time.

 Firm mattress: Babies should always sleep in a firm mattress in a crib, portable crib, or bassinet.
 Make sure that there have been no recalls on your baby’s crib.